lindakwoo/sharents/README.md

 - **Caleb Saunders**
 - **Linda Woo**

-## 🤝 Contributing

-We welcome contributions!
-Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 🐛 Found a Bug?

 Issues and pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.